MohdAatifAadil/LLM/README.md

 # LLM for Complex Mathematics and Academic Tasks

 THis Project provides a simple LLM capabl eof performing complex mathematics and academic tasks.
 It uses Flask for the wbe and framework and SymPy for symbolic mathematics.
+Contributing Feel Free to contribute by forking the repo and submitting a pull request.

 You can evaluate expressions via a RESTful API.